Walter Wolf Racing

 Walter Wolf Racing was a Formula One constructor active from 1977 to 1979, which won the first race the team entered.
-It was owned and run by Canadian Walter Wolf.
-The team was based in Reading, UK but raced with the Canadian licence.
+It was owned and run by Slovenian-Canadian Walter Wolf.
+The team was based in Reading, UK but raced with a Canadian licence.

 History

 1975–77

-In 1975, the Austrian naturalized Canadian businessman Walter Wolf had started to appear at many of the F1 races during the season.
+In 1975, the Slovenian naturalized Canadian businessman Walter Wolf had started to appear at many of the F1 races during the season.
 A year later, he bought 60% of Frank Williams Racing Cars while agreeing to keep Frank Williams as manager of the team.
-Simultaneously Wolf bought the assets of Hesketh Racing and bought some equipment from Embassy Hill, both teams having recently withdrawn from F1.
+Simultaneously Wolf bought the assets of Hesketh Racing who had withdrawn from F1 due to financial issues and bought some equipment from Embassy Hill after they shut down their F1 team following a plane crash that killed six people including team owner Graham Hill and his driver Tony Brise.
 The team was based in the Williams facility at Reading but used most of the cars and equipment once owned by Hesketh Racing.
 The Hesketh 308C became known as the Wolf–Williams FW05 and soon afterwards Harvey Postlethwaite arrived as chief engineer.
 Jacky Ickx and Frenchman Michel Leclère were hired to drive.
 The team, however, was not very competitive and failed to qualify at a number of races during the year.
-Leclère left after the French Grand Prix and was replaced by Arturo Merzario while Ickx failed to perform and was dropped after the British Grand Prix, to be followed by a string of pay-drivers.
+Leclère left after the French Grand Prix and was replaced by Arturo Merzario while Ickx failed to perform and was dropped after the British Grand Prix, to be followed by a string of pay drivers.

 At the end of 1976, Wolf decided that the team needed restructuring.
 He removed Frank Williams from the manager's job and replaced him with Peter Warr from Team Lotus.
 Disillusioned, Williams soon left the team, taking Patrick Head and several others to set up Williams Grand Prix Engineering.
 Postlethwaite's WR1 was a conventional Cosworth package but with Jody Scheckter hired from Tyrrell, the team won its first race in Argentina.
 Scheckter started tenth, and took advantage of six of the cars ahead of him retiring.
 During the 1977 season, Scheckter went on to win the Monaco Grand Prix and the Canadian Grand Prix and also six other podium finishes, which enabled him to finish second to Niki Lauda in the World Championship and gave Wolf fourth place in the Constructors' Championship.

 Around this time the team developed the WD1 sports car for Can-Am racing.
 The car was developed with Italian firm Dallara.